 1%

-Play is
+Play is how

-the test.
+the base

 A child mid-air in play

-TWO MODES · ONE HACK
+TWO WAYS TO BUILD · ONE BASE

-Isolate to build.
-Play to test.
+Isolate to sharpen.
+Play to build it all.

 THE WHOLE RULE, IN ONE LINE